kyleyoung14/webware-finalProject/README.md

 	The code implemented on this page was modified from https://github.com/jasondavies/d3-cloud.

 Page 3: PhraseTree
-	This page takes an input string from the user and then generates a tree of all of the phrases starting with that input string which occur throughout the document.
+	This page takes an input string from the the uploaded file and then generates a tree of all of the phrases starting with that input string which occur throughout the document.
+The script then takes the tree and creates a displayable tree of divs in the DOM.
 This allows the user to easily compare prominent words and their uses across multiple files.

 Page 4: Document Metrics
 	This page fully renders the text and provides some key metrics on it which include word count, sentence count, and the most common word.